stelabrego/stel-codes/README.md

 ## Exporting the Site

-When I want to export the site, I run `(export)` in the REPL which is defined in `src/user.clj`.
+When I want to publish the site, I run `(publish)` in the REPL which is defined in `src/user.clj`.
 To double check that everything looks right, I run `bb serve` which invokes [Caddy](https://github.com/caddyserver/caddy) to start a static site server.
 I make sure the website looks alright, and then I run `bb deploy` which invokes `rsync` to copy the static site onto a remote server where it can served from a publicly available IP address.